perlboy/engineering/source/updates/20190603_sprint6_started.rst

 Both Sprint 4 and Sprint 5 focused on internal code review with significant tweaks around ensuring the code developed for the artefacts had a high quality baseline.
 Following the result in Canberra, it is important that we realigned our work with the intended CDR delivery schedule so that we can ensure that the tools delivered are the most useful relative to the expectations of the government for Data Holder's.

+Consequently we are now focused on the July 1 target timeline for Product Reference Data and functionally demonstrating all of the components to make this a reality.

 **Sprint #6 Delivery**

 With the version **0.9.3** of the Standards on Friday, Engineering has now realigned it's Sprint #6 deliverables as follows: